sigmorphon/sigmorphon.github.io/workshops/2020/index.md

 one month before the 2020 submission deadline and ends at time of notification (or withdrawal).

+## Invited Talks

+SIGMORPHON is pleased to welcome the following invited speakers to our workshop:

+- Jane Chandlee, Haverford College
+- Bruce Hayes, UCLA
+- Rob Malouf, San Diego State University

 ## Organizers

-- Garrett Nicolai, Johns Hopkins University
+- Garrett Nicolai, University of British Columbia
 - Kyle Gorman, City University New York
+- Ryan Cotterell, University of Cambridge

 Email address: <sigmorphon+workshop2020@gmail.com>

 ## Shared Task

-This year, SIGMORPHON is hosting the 5th SIGMORPHON Shared Task, branching into new areas: phonology and unsupervised morphology.
+This year, SIGMORPHON is hosting a pair of shared tasks:
+one on grapheme-to-phoneme conversion, and a second on the unsupervised induction of inflectional paradigms.

 For more information, please visit <https://sigmorphon.github.io/sharedtasks/2020/>